Typeform/ci-standard-checks/README.md

 * `fix(JIRA-123)` commits will trigger a *patch* version release

 *Major* versions are triggered by `BREAKING CHANGE` of `feat!` commits that should be avoided in general.
-SETI will plan and coordinate the cut of new major releases when the time comes.
+Engineering Intelligence will plan and coordinate the cut of new major releases when the time comes.

 ### Code in Main